11. The Village

 * * *

-Meanwhile, across Long Island Sound, a man who was editor of the Army Navy Journal was organizing a marksmanship tournament, in New York.
-He had fought for the Union in the Civil War, and had been appalled at the lack of firearms experience demonstrated by his fellow soldiers — especially those drafted from cities.
-He thus advocated gun-range competitions “as one of the means of rendering the National Guardsman familiar with his piece, giving him confidence under excitement, and siding him to secure accuracy of aim.”
+Meanwhile, across Long Island Sound, in New York, a man was organizing a marksmanship tournament.
+He was the editor-in-chief of the Army Navy Journal, and before that had fought for the Union in the Civil War, where he had been appalled at the lack of firearms experience demonstrated by his fellow soldiers — especially those drafted from cities.
+He thus advocated gun-range competitions, as “one of the means of rendering the National Guardsman familiar with his piece, giving him confidence under excitement, and siding him to secure accuracy of aim.”

 Writing in his newspaper, he contrasted the state of American marksmanship with that of England, where “an amount of attention is given to the subject and the pursuit of practice with the rifle [that is] unknown in this country.”
 These shooting competitions across the Atlantic were organized by the “British National Rifle Association,” he wrote, an organization that espoused, “It is the man and not merely the weapon that decides the battle.”
 He felt the United States should have a similar organization, of their own.